vlohacks/encrack/README.md

 * maybe other HMAC algorithms (currently default SHA256 only is supported)
 * method to quit after first match
 * output stats (progress)
+* more output options for candidates (hexdump, into file)

 ## Benchmark
 Rocking rockyou.txt on my poor little Core-i5 (i need a threadripper... ...why? ...why not?)